 - as a convener, through activities such as those of the Government-University-Industry Research Roundtable;

-- as a focus, for long-term activities such as the administration of associateship programs by the Policy and Global Affairs Division and the multifaceted missions of the Transportation Research Board; and
+- as a focus, for long-term activities such as the administration of associateship programs and guidance of ongoing research programs; and

 - as a locus, for the continuing representation of U.S national committees on organizations overseas, for scholarly communication with other countries, for a resident fellows program, and for scientific and technical cooperation programs with developing countries.

-What are the relationships of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine to scientific organizations overseas?
+What are the relationships of the Academies to scientific organizations overseas?
 To state and local academies of science?
 There are no formal relations with state and local academies of science, although often there is informal dialogue.

-The NAS, NAE, and IOM cooperate with numerous foreign scientific and engineering organizations, including other academies.
+The NAS, NAE, and NAM cooperate with numerous foreign scientific organizations, including other academies.

-On behalf of American scientists, the National Academy of Sciences is the institutional member of the International Council for Science (ICSU).
-The ICSU Advisory Committee is housed in the Research Council's Board on International Scientific Organizations.
-The Advisory Committee is the focal point for ensuring effective participation by American scientists in international scientific unions and it provides liaison among U.S. national committees for the individual scientific unions.
-NAS is also part of the InterAcademy Council, created by the world's science academies to support decision-making through sound science, and the InterAcademy Panel on International Issues, a global network of more than 100 national science academies.
+On behalf of American scientists, the National Academy of Sciences is the institutional member of the International Council for Science (ICSU), and an advisory committee is housed in the Board on International Scientific Organizations.
+The ICSU Advisory Committee is the focal point for ensuring effective participation by American scientists in international scientific unions and it provides liaison among U.S. national committees for the individual scientific unions.
+NAS is also part of the InterAcademy Council, created by the world's science academies to support decision making through sound science, and the InterAcademy Panel on International Issues, a global network of more than 100 national science academies.
 As an adhering body to a number of international scientific organizations, the National Academy of Sciences has established U.S. national committees to facilitate the participation of U.S. scientists in these organizations.
-At the present time, there are about 40 such represented in the National Academies.
+At present, there are about 40 such represented in the Academies.

 Also, the National Academy of Engineering is the U.S. member of the Council of Academies of Engineering and Technological Sciences, a nongovernmental, international organization promoting engineering and technology throughout the world.

-In addition, the presidents of the two Academies and the Institute deal regularly with foreign academies of science and with scientific and engineering organizations abroad.
+In addition, the presidents of the Academies deal regularly with foreign academies of science and with scientific organizations abroad.